moment/luxon/docs/formatting.md

 ### The basics

-Modern browsers (and other JS environments) provide brought support for human-readable, internationalized strings.
+Modern browsers (and other JS environments) provide support for human-readable, internationalized strings.
 Luxon provides convenient support for them, and you should use them anytime you want to display a time to a user.
 Use [toLocaleString](../class/src/datetime.js~DateTime.html#instance-method-toLocaleString) to do it:

 ```js
 dt.toLocaleString();                                       //=> '4/20/2017'